 The Wisconsin PFAS Action Council (WisPAC) recommended sampling of municipal drinking water systems in the Wisconsin PFAS Action Plan.
 Other Midwest states, such as Michigan, Ohio, Indiana, Illinois, Iowa and Minnesota, have sampled or are sampling their municipal water supplies.

 Sample Collection Information

-The DNR, in conjunction with the U.S. EPA and the Wisconsin State Lab of Hygiene (WSLH), has developed a Quality Assurance Project Plan (QAPP) for this sampling project.
+The DNR, in conjunction with the U.S. EPA and the Wisconsin State Lab of Hygiene (WSLH), developed a Quality Assurance Project Plan (QAPP) for this sampling project.
 The QAPP contains a Planning and Sampling Protocol for sample collection.
-The DNR will provide online training to water system-certified operators on how to follow this protocol while collecting samples.
+The DNR provided online training to water system-certified operators on how to follow this protocol while collecting samples.

-As part of U.S. EPA's requirements, laboratory analysis of the samples will be performed using EPA Method 537.1 for PFAS in Drinking Water, which detects 18 different PFAS compounds.
+As part of U.S. EPA's requirements, laboratory analysis of the samples is being performed using EPA Method 537.1 for PFAS in Drinking Water, which detects 18 different PFAS compounds.